poanchen/poanchen.github.io/_posts/2016-10-28-how-to-pass-php-data-to-your-script-in-wordpress.md

 ## Resources

 I'll try to keep this list current and up to date.
-If you know of a great resource you'd like to share or notice a broken link, please [get in touch](https://github.com/poanchen).
+If you know of a great resource you'd like to share or notice a broken link, please [let us know](https://github.com/poanchen/poanchen.github.io/issues).

 ### Getting started